ucladevx/Bmaps-Backend/sphinx/README.md

 # Mappening-Backend Documentation

 ## Overview
 Autodocumentation through Sphinx for Mappening's APIs.
-Hosted on GitHub Pages
+Hosted on GitHub Pages at http://ucladevx.com/Mappening-Backend/

 ## Setting Up the Environment
 - Clone this repository